 Arrests.org Opt-Out List Of Tags

 The fact of the matter is simple.
 If arrests.org was operating, as they claim and mean, to help society, wouldn’t you think those tags would be more informative?
 How does tagging an individual as “WTF” tell the people in the community anything?

 Better yet, how about the tag “Celebrity”?
 This is click-baiting users!
 99% of the time, none of those tagged as a celebrity is indeed a celebrity.

 On top of this controversial way of classifying offenders, the footnote sections are comparable to the wild west.
 This is for the simple reason that the opinions, and generally crude and lewd behaviors, are left more often than positive remarks.

-Users can view particular mugshot photos and make comments that are then highlighted on the homepage of arrests.org.
+Users can view particular mugshot photos or an arrest record and make comments that are then highlighted on the homepage of arrests.org.
 These comments are typically inappropriate, harmful, and very graphic.

 Arrests.org is the holding domain for a vast amount of county/state-specific websites located everywhere in the US.
 These sites capture, manage and publish unrestricted mugshots of uncountable individuals.

 These subsidiary websites can be found by state.
-However, arrests.org is only limited when it comes to publishing.
+However, the arrests.org website is only limited when it comes to publishing.
 Some states distribute mugshots and arrest reports more lightly than others.
 The mugshots accessible on arrests.org have a great chance at ranking within the top spots on Google for that specific offender’s name.

 The thought process is that all of this data is available to any person.
 All they have to do is a little digging.

 Yet, offenders that were never convicted, had their charges overturned, were pardoned by the judge, or completed their mandated sentencing, will still suffer.
 Getting arrested is one thing, but being punished further after you’ve resolved your matters with the courts is a whole other story.

-Nevertheless, certain mugshot publication domains such as arrests.org continue to work with companies specializing in removal services.
+Nevertheless, certain mugshot publication domains such as arrests.org or arrest.org Florida continue to work with companies specializing in removal services.
 Essentially, this secondary company typically referred to as online reputation or public relations agencies will charge you to remove your mugshot.
 Mugshot removal efforts are different for everyone, there is no flat fee.